Langevin Monte Carlo and JKO splitting: Proximal Langevin Monte Carlo

-However, in the case where $g(x) \propto \|x\|_1$ so that $L(d) \sim \sqrt{d}$, we get that $n \sim d^2/\varepsilon^4$ (ignoring the log-terms).
-Comparing to the remark accompanying Theorem 3 of \citet{durmus2016efficient}, this appears less sharp than the bounds they derive, in which $n$ depends linearly on $d$ (up to log-terms) whenever $V$ is strongly convex.
+In the case where $g(x) \propto \|x\|_1$ so that $L(d) = \mathcal{O}(\sqrt{d})$, we get that $n = \Omega(d^2/\varepsilon^4)$ iterations are sufficient (ignoring the log-terms).
+This improves upon the recent results of \citet{grappin2018thesis}, who showed that if additionally $f$ is quadratic, then $n = \Omega(d^3/\varepsilon^4)$ iterations are sufficient to yield a $2$-Wasserstein error of $\mathcal{O}(\varepsilon)$.
+Comparing to the remark accompanying Theorem 3 of \citet{durmus2016efficient}, our results appears less sharp than the TV bounds they derive, in which $n$ depends linearly on $d$ (up to log-terms) whenever $V$ is strongly convex.
 As can be seen in Appendix \ref{appendix:proofs}, this likely stems from not optimally accounting for $\lambda$-displacement convexity in Lemma \ref{lemma:bound_function_with_integral}.